adamburkegh/bonita-sharing/README.md

 This also serves as an example of using github and Bonita together.

-This was created for QUT IAB321 Business Process Technologies subject.
+This was created for the IAB321 Business Process Technologies subject at QUT.